universal-mcp/sentry/src/universal_mcp_sentry/README.md

-# ApiReferenceApp MCP Server
+# SentryApp MCP Server

-An MCP Server for the ApiReferenceApp API.
+An MCP Server for the SentryApp API.

 ## 🛠️ Tool List

-This is automatically generated from OpenAPI schema for the ApiReferenceApp API.
+This is automatically generated from OpenAPI schema for the SentryApp API.

 | Tool | Description |